-- Flovent[®] (fluticasone)
+- Flovent® (fluticasone)

-- Pulmicort[®] (budesonide)
+- Pulmicort® (budesonide)

-- QVAR[®] (beclomethasone)
+- QVAR® (beclomethasone)

-- Asmanex[®] (mometasone)
+- Asmanex® (mometasone)

+- Alvesco® (ciclesonide)

-- Azmacort[®] (triamcinolone)
+- Azmacort® (triamcinolone)

-- Acerobid[®] (flunisolide)
+- Acerobid®, Acerobid-M® (flunisolide)

 Inhaled steroids are long-term control medications.
 In addition to preventing swelling, they also reduce swelling inside the airways and may decrease mucus production.
 Inhaled steroids are the most effective long-term control medicine currently available.
 They improve asthma symptoms and lung function.
 They have also been shown to decrease the need for oral steroids and hospitalization.
+There have been concerns regarding the possibility of growth suppression in children.
+Recent studies have not shown growth suppression over several years of treatment.

 Inhaled steroids are taken on a regular basis and cause few, if any, side effects in usual doses.
-Using a spacer with inhaled steroids (metered-dose-inhaler) and rinsing your mouth after inhaling the medication reduces the risk of thrush.
-Thrush, a possible side effect, is a yeast infection causing a white discoloration of the tongue or roof of the mouth.
+Using a spacer with inhaled steroids (metered-dose-inhaler) and rinsing your mouth after inhaling the medication reduce the risk of thrush.
+Thrush, a possible side effect, is a yeast infection causing a white discoloration of the tongue.